Why Toddlers Grind Their Teeth & What to Do About It

 What Causes Baby Teeth Grinding

 Tooth grinding, or bruxism, can start as early as the first birthday and cause sleep disruption, tooth wear (even fractures), and jaw pain.
 It can be provoked by consuming caffeine-containing food and drinks (chocolate, iced tea, cola, etc.) or by pain from an ear infection or teething).
 Another cause is when your child's teeth aren't lined up right, known as malocclusion.

 If you or your partner grind your teeth, it's more likely your child will, too.
 And it’s especially common among kids with obvious neurological disorders, like cerebral palsy.

-Don't fret...tooth grinding doesn't mean that your tot is having a nightmare.
-However, stress and anxiety can cause tooth grinding to increase.
+Don't fret...tooth grinding doesn't mean that your baby is having a nightmare.
+However, stress and anxiety can cause tooth grinding in babies to increase.

 Most kids outgrow tooth grinding by the teen years.
 In the meantime, stress-reducing bedtime routines can reduce the problem.
 Use white noise, loveys, storybooks, lullabies, lavender and bedtime sweet talk to help your child drift off easily.
 A pacifier is fine at this stage, too.

 [Read more: How to Get Baby to Take a Pacifier]

 Does Tooth Grinding Damage a Baby’s Teeth?

 Because most tooth grinding stops before kids lose all of their baby teeth, it's unlikely to damage the teeth.
 However, if you're worried, talk to your child's dentist and mention it to their doctor.
 Sometimes dentists prescribe mouth guards to protect kids' teeth.
 If the tooth grinding is a result of teething or an ear infection, your doctor may recommend ibuprofen or acetaminophen thirty minutes before bed (it takes a little time to work).